woowclub/iframe-integration/Integration/README.md

 On the result page the user has the option to add an item directly to the cart.
 To make this possible, you need to listen to the post message from the iframe and add the product to the cart.
-If the store also offers sets/bundles of multiple products and we recommend them, we will add a `setId` to the message to indicate that the items are part of a set.
-For example, the setId might refer to a product bundle that offers purchasing foundation and a concealer together for a reduced price.
-If the store offers such a bundle, then the setId would be the ID of the bundle, and the items array would contain the IDs of the recommended variations of the foundation and concealer
+If the store also offers sets/bundles of multiple products and we recommend them, we will add a `set_id` to the message to indicate that the items are part of a set.
+For example, the set_id might refer to a product bundle that offers purchasing foundation and a concealer together for a reduced price.
+If the store offers such a bundle, then the set_id would be the ID of the bundle, and the items array would contain the IDs of the recommended variations of the foundation and concealer